-- managing the non-insured assets according to stated objectives, and within the guidelines and restrictions set out in its investment manager agreement and/or other relevant governing documentation; - taking account of financially material considerations (including climate change and other ESG considerations) as appropriate when managing the portfolios of assets;

-exercising rights (including voting rights) attaching to investments and undertaking engagement activities in respect of investments; providing the Trustee with regular information concerning the management and performance of its portfolio; and having regard to the provisions of Section 36 of the Act insofar as it is necessary to do so.
+- managing the portfolio of non-insured assets according to the stated objectives, and within the guidelines and restrictions set out in its investment manager agreement and/or other relevant governing documentation: - taking account of financially material considerations (including climate change and other ESG considerations) as appropriate when managing the portfolios of assets; - exercising rights (including voting rights) attaching to investments and undertaking engagement activities in respect of investments; - providing the Trustee with regular information concerning the management and performance of its portfolio; and - having regard to the provisions of Section 36 of the Act insofar as it is necessary to do so.

-The custodian of the LGIM portfolio is responsible for safe keeping of the assets and facilitating all transactions within the portfolio.
+The custodian of the LGIM portfolio (whether there is a direct relationship between the custodian and the Trustee or not) is responsible for safe keeping of the assets and facilitating all transactions within the portfolio.

-The Section has two buy-in policies which cover as far as possible the Section's known defined benefit liabilities.
+The Section has buy-in policies which cover as far as possible the Section's known defined benefit liabilities.
 The buy-in provider (Aviva) is responsible for making payments to the Section under the respective buy-in contracts.
 These payments cover members' benefits secured under the policies.